Grid Trigger Point Foam Roller Review: Is it Worth the Price?

 Well:

-The GRID 1.0 model comes in lime, orange, pink, black and camo and they are all equal firmness levels.
+The GRID 1.0 model comes in lime, orange, pink, black, and camo and they are all equal firmness levels.

-The GRID X comes in black with red inner and is twice as firm as the standard GRID 1.0.
+The GRID X comes in black with a red inner and is twice as firm as the standard GRID 1.0.

 5. The Grid 1.0 VS 2.0